vickyjaiswal0308/Sushi-IG-Template/input/pagecontent/retrieve-reasonable-adjustment-record.md

 ### Overview

 Patient consent must be obtained before retrieving any adjustment or impairment.
-See [Consent to Share Information](consent-to-share-information.html) for details of requirements around consent.

-For high level requirements, see [Key purposes of the Reasonable Adjustment Flag](index.html#key-purposes)

 ### Usecase

 After obtaining consent from a patient, a Reasonable Adjustment Record may be retrieved if it exists.
-It will be possible to determine that a adjustment flags exist by searching for a [Patient Flag](StructureDefinition-PatientFlag.html) with the code [NRAF](CodeSystem-PatientFlagCategory.html#PatientFlagCategory-NRAF), or [Programme Flags](StructureDefinition-ProgrammeFlag.html) with a category of [NRAF](CodeSystem-PatientFlagCategory.html#PatientFlagCategory-NRAF).

 <div style="text-align: left;">

   {%include retrieve-record-usecase.svg%}